This is such a wonderful series — content-wise and soul-feeding.

 Phenomenal series so far.
 Even more important during our current situation, as people are engaged and able to see each other.
 I’ve been here every Friday and look forward to these talks.

-These comments are from three of the hundreds of teachers and students who attended have attended our online classes with people’s historians.
+These comments are from three of the thousands of teachers and students who have attended our online classes with people’s historians.
 These classes offer the chance to learn directly from leading historians and to meet peers from across the country.

-The classes are held at least once a month on Mondays at 4:00 pm PT / 7:00 pm ET for 90 minutes.
-In each session, the historian is interviewed by a teacher and breakout rooms allow participants (in small groups) to meet each other, discuss the content, and share teaching ideas.
-We designed the sessions for teachers and other school staff, however, parents, students, and others are welcome to participate.
-ASL is provided.
+We hold the classes at least once a month (now, generally on Mondays) at 4:00 pm PT / 7:00 pm ET for 90 minutes.
+In each session, a teacher interviews the historian and breakout rooms allow participants in small groups to meet each other, discuss the content, and share teaching ideas.
+We designed the sessions for teachers and other school staff, however, we welcome parents, students, and others.

-Below are the upcoming sessions and more are in the works.
-Register for one or more of the upcoming sessions here.
+Below are upcoming sessions and more are in the works.
+Register for one or more sessions here.
 Miss a session?
 Recordings from previous sessions are available through each session’s dedicated resource post, which you can access by clicking on its title.
+There are also audio recordings of selected sessions that can be heard on most podcast platforms.

 We launched the series when school buildings closed in March of 2020, in collaboration with author Jeanne Theoharis.
 Every Friday afternoon, we hosted an historian in conversation with a teacher or teacher educator.
 High school teacher and Rethinking Schools editor Jesse Hagopian has served as the primary host, with guest hosting by Tiffany Mitchell Patterson, Jessica Rucker, Cierra Kaler-Jones, and Adam Sanchez.